 On the left the model is centered in the origin of the 3D program's coordinate system, like it should.
 On the right it is below the origin and there’s a risk it might appear under the floor when imported to Glue.

 Why is there much more to it than just file format?

-Glue supports a wide range of equipment and hardware combinations, many of which will be used in a single shared session.
+Glue supports a wide range of hardware combinations, many of which will be used in a single shared session.
 In addition, the potential use cases for importing 3D geometry vary greatly in different industries.
-As a result, it’s impossible to set just a single platform-wide specification or hard limit for imported objects that caters to them all.
+As a result, it is impossible to set just a single platform-wide specification or hard limit for imported objects that caters to them all.

 Untextured design models are significantly less demanding for hardware performance than objects with complicated and realistic materials.
 Dividing geometry into separate parts improves performance as geometry not currently in the field view isn’t rendered.
 This holds true until the sheer amount of objects becomes too demanding to solve in real time.
 The same object instanced multiple times requires less memory than several unique ones.

-Additionally, other factors such as the number of participant avatars in session, the chosen space, and any other software you are running during the collaboration session have an impact on how much imported geometry can run smoothly.
+Additionally, other factors such as the number of participant avatars in session, the chosen Team Space environment, and any other software you are running during the collaboration session have an impact on how much imported geometry can run smoothly.

 Ensuring optimal real-time performance across the hardware of your users will be something of a balancing act: the different elements that ultimately make up your imported 3D model will affect performance in different ways, and you may have to make trade-offs.
 While there is no one simple specification for imported 3D models beyond file format, we do provide a set of guidelines, benchmarks and a graph to give you an idea how to utilize this feature best for your particular use case.